nicobou/satie/README.md

 See [SATIE OSC API](SATIE-OSC-API.md) for details on OSC communication.

+There are also some known efforts to bridges for specific software:

+- [gdosc](https://github.com/djiamnot/gdosc) module for [Godot](https://godotengine.org) game engine.
+- A Unity example can be found here: https://gitlab.com/sat-metalab/satie4unityExample
-There is also [PySATIE](https://gitlab.com/sat-metalab/PySATIE) python module which allows for some SATIE control directly from python code (particularly useful for use with [Blender](https://www.blender.org/) or [Panda3d](https://www.panda3d.org/))
+- [PySATIE](https://gitlab.com/sat-metalab/PySATIE) is a Python module which allows for some SATIE control directly from python code (particularly useful for use with [Blender](https://www.blender.org/) or [Panda3d](https://www.panda3d.org/))

 ## Directory structure